dmdequin/fyp2021p4g03/README.md

 ## This project will focus on two tasks:
 • **Binary Classification Task**:
-Classifying Speech as either "Hateful" or "Not Hateful"
+Classifying Speech as either "Irony" or "Not Irony"

 • **Multiclass Classification Task**:
 Predicting Emojis